Victorian Railways wooden bogie passenger carriages: "Enterprise" and "Perseverance"

 In 1890, two carriages were built to introduce a sleeping car service to Portland.
 "Enterprise" first ran during February 1890 and "Perseverance" first ran on 5 June of the same year.

-The cars were based on earlier Mann-Boudoir-style carriages built for the Intercolonial Express running between Melbourne and Adelaide, but with a slightly longer body: 64 ft in lieu of 62 ft 2 in.
+The cars were based on earlier Mann-Boudoir carriages built for the Intercolonial Express running between Melbourne and Adelaide, but with a slightly longer body: 64 ft rather than 62 ft 2 in.
 The earlier cars had eight compartments for 20 passengers (six twinettes and two quadrettes), but the Portland cars had room for 24 passengers over eight compartments, as four twinettes and four quadrettes.
-They were organised with a single Ladies' twinette at one end, then two quadrettes, two twinettes, two quadrettes and a single smoking twinette at the far end.
+They were organised with a single Ladies' twinette at one end, then two quadrettes, two central twinettes, two more quadrettes and a single smoking twinette at the far end.
 The Ladies' compartment, and the two central twinette compartments, were divided from the corridor by doors, whereas the other five compartments only had a curtain.
 Additionally, the two centre twinette compartments had a connecting door, so they could form a single, larger quadrette compartment if the need arose.

 There is no reference explaining why "Perseverance" was slightly higher and heavier, but the 1904 diagram shows the Inspection Car as 13 ft 0 in.
 The post-1921 diagram for "Norman" has it slightly over 12 ft 1 in, and State Car No.1 is marked as 13 ft 1.875 in.
 It is possible that the height of the car changed with different bogie types or mounting methods, or the roof ventilators might have been changed.

 The sleeper service to Portland was cancelled by 1900, so the cars became surplus to regular requirements.
 Both were extensively rebuilt and found new niche roles.